south-lacrosse/www-dev/docs/development-help.md

     Omitting the -m parameter on the commit lets you modify a draft commit message containing every message from your squashed commits before finalizing your commit.

+## Commits

+* `git add .` - add all files to index
+* `git commit -am "message"` - Commit with a message.
+The `-a` flag (all) automatically stages files that have been modified and deleted, but new files you have not told Git about are not affected.
+* `git reset --hard HEAD^` - delete the last commit.
+Be careful with this one!

 ### Stashing

 * `git stash` stash the changes in a dirty working directory away, so you can do things like switch to another branch